Tax treatment of Canadian dividend paying stocks

 Approach #1 – I own many Canadian dividend paying stocks for rising cashlow/income.

 Approach #2 – I own a few low-cost ETFs to diversify my porfolio beyond Canadian borders and those individual stocks – mostly for growth.
-Most of the index investing I do is inside my RRSP account with U.S.-listed ETFs.

 At the time of this post, I’m down to just under 30 Canadian stocks in my Canadian dividend income portfolio.

 I’m likely to pare that list in the coming years to be more concentrated.